particuleio/symplegma/docs/user-guides/bare-metal.md

 This allow to create custom deployments and custom upgrade logic (updating Kubelet before control plane for example).

-Customization is done on Calicoto improve network overall performances:

-* `calico_ipv4pool_ipip`: "Never" | If you are using a flat layer 2 network
-    between your instances there is no need to use IPinIP.
-If you have layer 3 Network, set this to `CrossSubnet`.
-* `calico_mtu`: 1500 | If you are using IPinIP, set this to 20 octet less (eg.
-    1480).
-If you are using jumbo frame.
-You can set this to 9000 or 8980 if you have layer 3 networks and need IPinIP.

 ## Running the playbooks

 Playbooks can be run from the `symplegma` directory of the repository: